arun-gupta/whats-my-latency/README.md

 - Visible focus indicators for keyboard navigation.
 - Sufficient color contrast for all themes.
 - Fully responsive layout for mobile, tablet, and desktop.
+- Chart is horizontally scrollable for large datasets.

 ---